arvenil/arvenil/README.md

 I'm looking for opportunities to widen my knowledge, experience and expertise in software development alongside with a steady source of income to pursue my dream of building decentralized apps of the future.

-Feel free to contact me via email [hire@golang.guru](mailto:hire@golang.guru) or bleep `c4afb2a4c29d9211c6a751226b829dc40fa82972f7e6765d9cd8f699999aaa0e,golang.guru`
+Feel free to contact me via email [hire@golang.guru](mailto:hire@golang.guru)

 ## What can I offer?

 * open mind
 * 10 years experience in web app development, product building and team leading
 * dedication to learn new languages and technologies
-* 2+ years experience with golang (standalone programs and web apis) and 0.5 year with gomobile
+* 4+ years experience with golang (standalone programs and web apis) and 0.5 year with gomobile
-* 8+ years in building REST apis
+* 10+ years in building REST apis
-* 3+ years with testing and TDD
+* 5+ years with testing and TDD
 * 6+ years with MySQL, 0.5 year with Amazon DynamoDB, some experience with Memcached and MongoDB
 * 6+ years with Agile, Kanban and Scrum (Professional Scrum Master I certificate in 2012)
 * some experience with javascript apps e.g. AngularJS and node.js, far from feeling comfortable to say I'm js developer, but I'm comfortable to begin working on professional apps.
 It's also something I want to be more serious about as this seems to be one of the best option to write cross-platform, distributed apps with nice gui